Nancy Pelosi: The most powerful woman in American politics. Period.

 Ms Pelosi’s time as the minority leader – her second stint in that position – came at a time when Republicans were increasingly ascendant despite the continued presence of Mr Obama in the White House.

-But when Donald Trump was sworn in as the 45th President of the United States, her return as House Minority Leader in the 115th Congress put her on a path to becoming the first person to lose and regain the Speaker’s gavel since legendary texan Sam Rayburn .
+But when Donald Trump was sworn in as the 45th president, her return as House minority leader in the 115th Congress put her on a path to becoming the first person to lose and regain the speaker’s gavel since legendary Texan Sam Rayburn .

 Voters had given Republicans uncontested control of Washington when they put Mr Trump in the White House, but by the time Americans went to the polls on 6 November 2018, the mood in the country had changed significantly.